-We have how to make caramel with condensed milk for you here.
-From making it in a slow cooker or an easy 1 ingredient Dulce de Leche Instant Pot style it is a delicious sauce or caramel you can enjoy as is or baked into a pie.
+We have how to make caramel with sweetened condensed milk in a slow cooker which is an easy 1 ingredient Dulce de Leche sauce you can enjoy as is or baked into a pie.

 Making Crockpot caramel is way easier than you might think.
-I mean what doesnโt this go good on?
-I havenโt found anything sweet that it doesnโt make even more fabulously delicious.
-Just make as a Crockpot recipe, drizzle on the top of pie, cake or ice cream takes your bites to a whole new level. (post may contain affiliate links present)
+I mean what doesn’t this go good on?
+I haven’t found anything sweet that it doesn’t make even more fabulously delicious.
+Just make as a Crockpot recipe, drizzle on the top of pie, cake or ice cream takes your bites to a whole new level.

 Either way it is a fun experiment to do with your kids and they will love it when the top is opened up and they get a taste.
 Do this.
 Teach them how to make ice cream at home with bags and then move on to this one.
 Enjoy together after dinnertime and makes the weekend an interactive one.